 In the admissions ball game, you are only as good as you are on paper.
 Although you may have spent hours on a particular activity in high school, if you do not capture that in the application in a meaningful manner, then you have done nothing in the admission officer’s eyes.
 And that means writing stellar application essays.

 Remember the admissions officers never visit nor see you.
 All they get is the electronic pdf or 12 page printout that is your college application.
-Sure, you might argue there is the interview – but that accounts for a small amount of the admissions process and is typically done by alumni of the school – not the admissions officers themselves.
+Sure, you might argue there is the interview – but that accounts for a small portion of the admissions process and is typically done by alumni of the school – not the admissions officers themselves.
+So why do these amazing, well-qualified people still get rejected every year?
+Because they didn’t know how to write their personal statement.

 Whether you get accepted or not really depends on how you present yourself in the application.
 All the blood, sweat, and tears that you put into your extracurricular and leadership activities are meaningless if you don’t know how to capture how your experiences shaped you in the personal statement, or the college application, in a meaningful manner.